Keyyard/keyyard.github.io/content/discovery/tcvm.md

 ![Thumbnail](/discovery/tcvm/banner2.webp)

-This addon makes resource gathering faster and more convenient by adding two complementary mechanics: Tree Capitator and Vein Miner (TCVM).
-It's designed for Bedrock Edition and optimized to minimize game lag while preserving expected behavior and enchantment support.
+This addon makes resource gathering faster and more convenient.

 ## Credits